minlaxz/gitlab/README.md

-A self managed gitlab instance at my localhost.
+A self-managed gitlab instance at my localhost.
 ===

-> A breifly describing of the `how-I-did`.
+> `how-I-did`.

 ### > Tools